 How to get more clients for your bar in China?

-Localize your business and understand Chinese consumer’s behavior is always the best way to be successful in this market.
+Localizing your business and understanding Chinese consumer behavior is always the best way to be successful in this market.

 Website on Baidu to be visible among Chinese customers

 Many people in the West will never have heard of Baidu, the most popular search engine in China.
 90% of Internet users in China use Baidu (over 700 million people).
 In addition, over 75% of the nation’s online search queries take place on Baidu, which equates to billions of searches per month.

 Baidu’s features, products, services, and layout are very similar to those of Google, but it addresses the Chinese market and censors all search results and content that are not in compliance with Chinese regulations.